aragilar/dnd-flask/data/documentation/spellcasting.md

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.

-A spellcaster must have a hand free to access these components - or to hold a spellcasting focus - but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access these components---or to hold a spellcasting focus---but it can be the same hand that he or she uses to perform somatic components.

 ### Duration